pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 certification services.
 We have to do some work:

-1. Configure Signal K to operate using SSL.
-   Run 'signalk-server-setup' and enter 'y' in response to the 'Do you want to enable SSL?' prompt.

-2. Create a persistent data store where the plugin can save push notification subscriptions.
-   Go to the Signal K dashboard and configure the 'Resources Provider (built-in)' plugin to support the 'alarm-manager' custom resource type.

-3. Turn on push notifications.
-   Login to your Signal K account a
-   Enable 'Push notifications' in the plugin configuration.

 At this point the plugin is able to manage subscriptions to the push notification service and can raise push notification when alarm